Liz Mathis

 Elizabeth Ann Mathis (née Rumann, 1958) is an American politician, non-profit executive and former broadcast journalist who has served as an Iowa State Senator since 2011.
 A member of the Democratic Party, she was elected to represent the 18th district in a November 2011 special election and re-elected to the redrawn 34th district in 2012.
-Mathis was the Democratic nominee for Iowa's 1st congressional district in 2022, losing the general election to incumbent Republican Ashley Hinson.
+Mathis was the Democratic nominee for Iowa's 2nd congressional district (1st district at the time of the campaign) in 2022, losing the general election to incumbent Republican Ashley Hinson.

 Mathis, who co-chairs the Administration and Regulation Appropriations Subcommittee, serves on Education, Commerce, Economic Growth, Human Resources and full Appropriations committees.
 She is also the legislative liaison to the Iowa Department of Public Health.
 Mathis is the chief community officer for a child welfare and juvenile justice agency, Four Oaks.

 Early life and education

 Mathis was born on a farm in rural DeWitt, Iowa, in 1958.
 Her mother, Mary Eleanor Rumann, was a schoolteacher and nurse who served in World War II.
 Her father, James Edward Rumann, was a farmer and school board member who also served in the war.
 Mathis received her bachelor's degree in 1980 from the University of Iowa, where she double-majored in broadcasting and film and in journalism.
 To put herself through college, she worked weekends as a production assistant at WMT-TV.